box/box-developer-changelog/2022-06-23-new-cli-script.md

 The [Box CLI][3] now features a sample scripts library with templates you can use to automate your tasks.
 For starters, we wanted to provide you with a PowerShell script that allows you to:
-* set up a folder structure
+* set up a folder structure,
-* create managed users
+* create managed users,
-* add the users to the folder structure as collaborators
+* add the users to the folder structure as collaborators.

 <!-- more -->

 ## Updates

-* The Box CLI [quick start guide][4] now provides instructions on using a PowerShell script to create a folder structure and users.
+* The Box CLI [quick start guide][4] now provides instructions on using a PowerShell script to create a folder structure and collaborators.
-* The [scripts library][5] is a go to place where you can find all sample scripts.
+* The [scripts library][5] is where you can find all sample scripts.
 Currently, it includes the PowerShell script but more samples are on the way!

 ## Developer Resources